Improved Detection of Face Presentation Attacks Using Image Decomposition: Results

-{\bf Ablation study on albedo and normal:} One of the main hypotheses in our work is that albedo is a better cue for detecting spoofs as compared to depth and surface normals as shown in Fig \ref{fig:teaser}.
+{\bf IDCL:} One of the main hypotheses in our work is that albedo is a better cue for detecting spoofs as compared to depth and surface normals as shown in Fig \ref{fig:teaser}.
 To examine this difference empirically, we perform ablation studies on normals and albedo.
-To do this, we drop one branch at a time from the IDCL architecture shown in Fig \ref{fig:Architecture}.
+To do this, we drop one branch at a time from the IDCL architecture shown in Fig \ref{fig:IDCL}.
 We can see from Table \ref{tab:Ablation} for both datasets dropping albedo results in significant drops in performance(25.8\% for CASIA-SURF and 18.8\% for OULU) and dropping normal results in a smaller drop in the performance(7.9\% for CASIA-SURF and 9.09\% for OULU).
 This suggests that albedo is a stronger cue for detecting spoofs in both the datasets.